 What Is Mean Average Precision (MAP)?

-Mean Average Precision (MAP) is an LLM-evaluation metric for ranked results that averages precision every time a relevant item appears in the list.
+Mean Average Precision (MAP) is an LLM evaluation metric for ranked results that averages precision every time a relevant item appears in the list.
 It shows up in eval pipelines and production traces for retrieval, reranking, search agents, and recommendation steps where order matters.
 MAP rewards systems that put many relevant documents near the top, not just the first correct hit.
-FutureAGI teams use it beside Ranking, PrecisionAtK, and NDCG when validating retrieval regressions.
+FutureAGI teams use it beside Ranking, PrecisionAtK, and NDCG when validating retrieval regression evals.

 Why Mean Average Precision Matters in Production LLM and Agent Systems